alexhagiopol/cracking-the-coding-interview/README.md

 ### Introduction
 This repo contains Python and C++ solutions for Gayle Laakmann McDowell's [*Cracking the Coding Interview 6th Edition*](http://a.co/baneyGe).
 Admittedly, there are lots of other GitHub repos with solutions for this book.
-But when you're studying and deeply confused, how do you know that their code *actually works*?
-If it's untested, you don't!
-That's why the #1 rule for this repo is that every solution must have one or more tests using the [Python unittest framework](https://docs.python.org/3.6/library/unittest.html) or the [C++ Catch framework](https://github.com/philsquared/Catch).
-We enforce the unit tests using [Travis CI automated testing](https://travis-ci.org/alexhagiopol/cracking-the-coding-interview).
+But when you're studying and are deeply confused, how do you know that their code *actually works*?
+If it's untested, then you don't!
+That's why the philosophy of this repo is that every solution must have one or more tests using the [Python unittest framework](https://docs.python.org/3.6/library/unittest.html) or the [C++ Catch framework](https://github.com/philsquared/Catch).
+We enforce the unit tests using [Travis CI automated testing](https://travis-ci.org/alexhagiopol/cracking-the-coding-interview) ensuring that the solutions are made of *living* code that gets executed and tested on every single public commit.
 Reference and contribute solutions with confidence!

 #### Reading the Code:
 Python and C++ unit tests are in [tests.py](./tests.py) and [tests.cpp](./tests.cpp) respectively.
 Python and C++ solutions are